SohZHong/blockchain-asg/README.md

 ## How Multibaas is Used

-MultiBaas serves as the read-layer integration for the project, acting as the intermediary for indexing contract events and handling selected real-time triggers.
-All contracts are deployed and verified via **Hardhat**, and then linked within the MultiBaas UI and SDK.
-The platform is not used for any write operations as all writes are handled separately (e.g., via Thirdweb Engine and signed session keys).
+MultiBaas serves as both the read and write integration layer for the project, acting as the intermediary for:

+- Indexing and querying on-chain contract events
+- Executing contract write operations such as marketplace listings
+- Running custom event queries for filtered real-time data

+All contracts are deployed and verified using **Hardhat**, then registered in the **MultiBaas UI Console** with assigned aliases and linked ABIs.
+This dynamic linking allows the SDK to interact with any deployed contract without hardcoding addresses.

+While some transactions are still executed via Thirdweb Engine (e.g., for gasless flows using session keys), MultiBaas handles a majority of smart contract interaction logic.

 Main Usages are:

-- Contract Read Operations through SDK
+- Contract Read, Write Operations through SDK
 - Frontend development with CORS origins
 - Event indexing
+- Event Queries with Filtering
 - Webhook

 This project involves the following smart contracts: